Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 Step 6: Start Paperless-ngx and Caddy

-Here you can log in with the admin user you set during installation.
-The default username is
+Here you can log in with the admin user that you specified during the installation.
+The default username is paperless and the password is the one you specified during installation.

-If you have set up a firewall on your server, make sure ports 80 (HTTP) and 443 (HTTPS) are open.
-This is necessary for Caddy to receive requests via HTTP and HTTPS.
-You can do this with ufw
+If you have set up a firewall on your server, make sure that ports 80 (HTTP) and 443 (HTTPS) are open.
+This is necessary so that Caddy can receive requests via HTTP and HTTPS.
+You can do this with ufw or configure it via the firewall of your cloud provider.

 Conclusion